Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Applications

 \subsection{Three-story steel frame under seismic loading}

-In this application, we showcase the performance of $\mathcal{F}$-NARX on a realistic case study of a nonlinear three-story steel frame under seismic loading, which we adopted from \cite{Zhu_2023}.
+In this application, we showcase the performance of $\mathcal{F}$-NARX on a realistic case study of a nonlinear three-story steel frame under seismic loading, which we adopted from \citet{Zhu_2023}.
 The frame structure is illustrated in Figure~\ref{fig:steel_frame}.
 Geometry parameters, basic material properties and the live load are listed in Table~\ref{tab:steel_frame}.
-For a detailed explanation of the model we refer to \cite{Zhu_2023}.
+For a detailed explanation of the model we refer to \citet{Zhu_2023}.

 The quantities of interest are the three interstory drifts $\Delta_1(t), \Delta_2(t)$ and $\Delta_3(t)$ (see Figure~\ref{fig:steel_frame}).
 The exogenous inputs are the ground acceleration $\ddot{x}(t)$, ground velocity $\dot{x}(t)$ and the ground displacement $x(t)$ caused by seismic events.
-The ground acceleration data is taken from the Pacific Earthquake Engineering Research Center (PEER) database \cite{Power_2008} which gathers recordings of earthquake data near the earth's surface or on structure.
+The ground acceleration data is taken from the Pacific Earthquake Engineering Research Center (PEER) database \citep{Power_2008} which gathers recordings of earthquake data near the earth's surface or on structure.
 In this case study we select earthquakes that leave the structure without significant permanent damage, as plastic deformation and damage accumulation would essentially require an infinite memory window.
 In turn, this behavior would make the problem unsuitable for a straightforward application of autoregressive modeling, which assumes finite system memory.
-Recent advancements on dynamic surrogate models, such as the recently introduced mNARX \cite{Schaers_2024}, could in principle address this type of behavior, but it remains outside the scope of this work.
+Recent advancements on dynamic surrogate models, such as the recently introduced mNARX \citep{Schaers_2024}, could in principle address this type of behavior, but it remains outside the scope of this work.

 In total, we selected a rich set of $1{,}502$ acceleration recordings of real earthquakes sampled at $200$~Hz, covering near and far field, as well as low and high magnitude earthquakes.
+The signal durations range from $10-300$~s with an average duration of about $75$~s.
 The ground motion velocity and displacement were obtained by direct numerical integration of the acceleration data.
-The simulations were performed using the open-source software OpenSees \cite{OpenSees}, and the resulting dataset was then randomly split into an experimental design comprising $100$ realizations and an out-of-sample test set of $1{,}402$ realizations for validation and performance assessment.
+The simulations were performed using the open-source software OpenSees \citep{OpenSees}, and the resulting dataset was then randomly split into an experimental design comprising $100$ realizations and an out-of-sample test set of $1{,}402$ realizations for validation and performance assessment.